YosaiProject/yosai/doc/docs/authentication.md

 attempt.

-For example, a check whether a Subject can access financial information should almost always depend on subject.authenticated, not subject.is_remembered, to guarantee an expected and verified identity.
+For example, a check whether a Subject can access financial information should almost always depend on subject.authenticated rather than subject.is_remembered to guarantee an expected and verified identity.

 ### Example